daguilarm/belich-tables/docs/en/advanced/delete-dialog.md

 </div>
 ```

-This modal is versatile one, and as has been commented before, it serves both to eliminate one element and several elements, for this, it has a dynamic component that allows including the necessary `javascript` code depending on the case:
+This dialog is versatile one, and as has been commented before, it serves both to eliminate one element and several elements, for this, it has a dynamic component that allows including the necessary `javascript` code depending on the case:

 ```javascript
 wire:click.prevent="{{ $onclick }}"